agrc/gis.utah.gov/about/index.md

 ### Background

-AGRC is the State of Utah’s map technology coordination office.
-AGRC staff [contact info](http://gis.utah.gov/about/contact/)have expertise in geographic information system (GIS) desktop software, hosted map and web services, mapping data resources, GIS activity happening around the state.
+The Automated Geographic Reference Center (AGRC) is the State of Utah’s map technology coordination office.
+AGRC staff [contact info](http://gis.utah.gov/about/contact/) have knowledge and experience in geographic information system (GIS) desktop software, hosted map- and web-services, mapping data resources, and GIS professionals and their activities around the state.

 We are located on the 5th floor of the State Office building, directly north of the Capitol [directions and parking](http://gis.utah.gov/about/visiting-agrc/).
+AGRC and the Utah CIO’s office compose the Integrated Technologies division within the Department of Technology Services.

 AGRC is directed under [mapping-related sections of Utah statute](http://gis.utah.gov/about/code/) to coordinate GIS resources within state government including the management of the State Geographic Information Database (SGID) and the operation of [The Utah Reference Network for Global Positioning Systems (TURNGPS)](http://turngps.utah.gov) that provides high precision correction services for surveying, mapping, and machine control.

 AGRC was one of the first geospatial information offices in the country, established a few years before its formal adoption in code in 1984.
-AGRC and the CIO’s office compose the Integrated Technologies division within the Department of Technology Services.
+At 30+ years old, our full name may sound like its from a by-gone era.
+But AGRC is how people know us, so we're sticking with it.
+Years may pass, but our world remains at the intersection of geography, technology, and the quest for enterprise-wide efficiencies.

 ### What we do at AGRC: